 All good to go

 There you have it.
 You are all set now in terms of beating the heat.
+Get your fishing lines, rods and bates ready and go for a great summer day fishing.
 So, tight lines people and feel free to drop us a comment if you have your own special way of beating the summer heat when fishing.